Australian Tertiary Admission Rank: South Australia and the Northern Territory

 The South Australian Tertiary Admissions Centre (SATAC) is the body responsible for scaling, calculation of an ATAR, and the admissions process of the participating institutions in South Australia and the Northern Territory.
 An ATAR can only be received by eligible students (i.e. the student has successfully completed the 200 credits requirement which includes passing Exploring Identities and Futures in Stage 1, Activating Identities and Futures in Stage 2, a literacy subject totalling 20 credits, and a numeracy subject totalling 10 credits) who have completed the South Australian Certificate of Education (SACE), for South Australian Students, or the Northern Territory Certificate of Education and Training (NTCET), for Northern Territory students.
 The SACE Board of SA is the educational body responsible for determining the overall grade a student receives in a Tertiary Admissions Subject (TAS), usually only Stage 2 subjects.

 The university aggregate is a score out of 90.00 which is calculated from your TAS or other recognised learning and used to convert into an ATAR.
 SATAC considers the scaled scores (out of 20.0 or 10.0) of the best 90 credits of study.
 Of the 90 credits, 60 credits must come from TAS studied at Stage 2 (or a valid pair of 10 credit subjects).
 The remaining 30 credits of study has flexibility and can come from other TAS (equivalent to one 20 credit subject and half the next 20 credit subject) or recognised learning (e.g. Vocational Education and Training (VET)).
 Once the aggregate has been calculated, SATAC begins the process of assigning an ATAR to a university aggregate.

 Western Australia

 The Tertiary Institutions Service Centre (TISC) is responsible for the calculation of students' ATARs in Western Australia.
-TISC does not require that students complete an English subject, though they must demonstrate literary competency through their Year 9 NAPLAN results or an Online Literacy and Numeracy Assessment (OLNA).
+TISC requires that students complete an English subject, though they must first demonstrate literary competency through their Year 9 NAPLAN results or an Online Literacy and Numeracy Assessment (OLNA).
 TISC derives an ATAR percentile from a student's Tertiary Entrance Aggregate (TEA), which is calculated as a sum of the student's best four scaled subjects out of their Year 12 ATAR subjects over up to five consecutive years.
 Students may additionally count 10% of their score in any of the following subjects: